 Red Velvet Crinkle Cookies

 7. Bake.
 Cook at 350 degrees for 13-15 minutes and then let sit for 5 minutes before removing from the pan.

-You can save these cookies at room temperature in an airtight container once they have completely cooled.
+You can store these cookies at room temperature in an airtight container and they are best for 3-4 days.

+Red Velvet Crinkle Cookies